fllstx/job-skill-assessment/quizzes/angular/angular-quiz.md

 ### When a service requires some setup to initialize its default state through a method, how can you make sure that said method is invoked before the service gets injected anywhere?

-- [ ] Put the logic of that service method into the service constructor instead.
+- [checked ] Put the logic of that service method into the service constructor instead.
 - [ ] Use a factory provider at the root AppModule level that depends on the service to call that service method.
 - [ ] it is not possible to do it at application start; you can do it only at a component level.
 - [ ] Instantiate an instance of the service at the global level (window scope) and then call that method.